IslamAbukoush/DSL/README.md

      result = 5 != 3;
      print(result) // will output '1' which means true
      ```
+ - These opeartors are treated just as arithmetic operators, except they only result in either `0` (signifing false) or `1` (signifing true).

 6. **Shorthand Assignment:**
   - Use `+=`, `*=`, `/=`, and `-=` for shorthand assignments.